embrace-io/embrace-android-sdk/README.md

 Android apps, enabling full-stack observability of your system by connecting mobile and backend telemetry in a seamless way.

-Telemetry recorded through this SDK can be consumed on the Embrace platform for Embrace customers, but it can also be used by those who are not Embrace customers to export collected data directly to any OTel Collector, either one that they host or is hosted by another vendors.
+Telemetry recorded through this SDK can be consumed on the Embrace platform for Embrace customers, but it can also be used by those who are not Embrace customers to export collected data directly to any OTel Collector, either one that they host or is hosted by other vendors.
 In effect, this SDK is an alternative to [opentelemetry-android](https://github.com/open-telemetry/opentelemetry-android) or using the [OpenTelemetry Java SDK](https://github.com/open-telemetry/opentelemetry-java) directly for Android apps that want to leverage the
 OpenTelemetry ecosystem for observability, but also want all the advanced telemetry capture that Embrace is known for like ANR thread sampling, native crash capture, and so forth.